LANDIS-II-Foundation/Extension-Base-BDA/README.md

 # Extension-Base-BDA

-Changes to this extension are governed by the [**Repository Rules**](https://sites.google.com/site/landismodel/developers/developers-blog/repositoryrulesfromthetechnicaladvisorycommittee) from the Technical Advisory Committee.
+Changes to this extension are governed by the [**Repository Rules**](https://sites.google.com/site/landismodel/developers) from the Technical Advisory Committee.

+Brian Sturtevant is the Maintainer of this repository.